FACTBOX-Coronavirus variants, first found in UK and South Africa, spread worldwide | Health

 * INDIA has found 38 cases of the variant found in Britain. * IRAN on Tuesday registered its first case of a coronavirus variant in a traveller arriving from the United Kingdom.

-* Health officials in IRELAND said increased socialising around Christmas - and not a new variant - had driven a surge in infections.
-Prime Minister Micheál Martin said on Wednesday the variant discovered in Britain was spreading in Ireland at a rate that has surpassed the most pessimistic models available to the government. * ISRAEL detected four cases of the coronavirus emerging in Britain.
+* Health officials in IRELAND said increased socialising around Christmas - and not a new variant - had driven a surge in infections. * ISRAEL detected four cases of the coronavirus emerging in Britain.

-* ITALY detected a patient infected with the variant found in Britain, the health ministry said. * JAPAN detected the variant found in South Africa, the government said, the first such discovery in a nation that has already identified more than a dozen cases of the variant spreading in Britain.
+* ITALY detected a patient infected with the variant found in Britain. * JAPAN detected the variant found in South Africa, the first such discovery in a nation that has already identified more than a dozen cases of the variant spreading in Britain.

 * JORDAN has detected its first two cases of the variant spreading in Britain. * LEBANON detected its first case of a variant of the coronavirus on a flight arriving from London.

-* NORWAY said the variant circulating in Britain had been detected in 23 people, while the variant circulating in South Africa had been detected in one person. * OMAN registered its first case of the variant that emerged in Britain, in a resident who arrived from the UK, the health ministry said on Tuesday
+* NORWAY said the variant circulating in Britain had been detected in 23 people, while the variant circulating in South Africa had been detected in one person. * OMAN registered its first case of the variant that emerged in Britain.

 * PAKISTAN health officials said the variant found in Britain had been detected in the southern province of Sindh. * The variant linked to Britain has been detected on the island of Madeira in PORTUGAL, the regional civil protection authority said.

-* SINGAPORE confirmed its first case of the variant found in Britain, the patient arriving from Britain on Dec.
-6, while 11 others who were already in quarantine had returned preliminarily positive results. * SOUTH KOREA said the variant found in Britain was found in three people who had entered South Korea from London on Dec.
-22. Officials vowed to speed up vaccinations.
+* SINGAPORE confirmed its first case of the variant found in Britain. * SOUTH KOREA said the variant found in Britain was found in three people.

-* SWEDEN said the variant circulating in Britain had been detected after a traveller from Britain fell ill on arrival and tested positive. * SWITZERLAND has documented five cases of the variant from Britain and two cases of the South African mutation, a health ministry official said.
+* SPAIN has confirmed around 60 cases of the variant found in Britain. * SWEDEN said the variant circulating in Britain had been detected after a traveller from Britain fell ill on arrival and tested positive.

-* Self-ruled TAIWAN, claimed by neighbouring China, confirmed its first case of the variant discovered in Britain, a traveller from the UK. * TURKEY has banned Britons from entering the country after detecting 15 cases of the new variant in travellers from Britain, the government said.
+* SWITZERLAND has recorded 28 cases of the variant circulating in Britain.
+It has also recorded two cases of the South African mutation. * Self-ruled TAIWAN, claimed by neighbouring China, confirmed its first case of the variant discovered in Britain.

 ALSO READ